PsychoTea/Oxide.Ext.Discord/README.md

 ### Getting your API Key
 An API key is used to authenticate requests made to and from Discord.

-NOTE: DO NOT SHARE YOUR API KEY/TOKEN.
-Sharing your token may result in punishments from Discord if the token is used to abuse the API.
+**NOTE: DO NOT SHARE YOUR API KEY/TOKEN.** Sharing your token may result in punishments from Discord (including a platform-wide ban) if the token is used to abuse the API.

 Steps to obtain an API Key.